STAT545-UBC-hw-2018-19/hw03-aidanh14/hw03-aidanh14.md

 Task 1: "How is life expectancy changing over time on different continents?"
 ----------------------------------------------------------------------------

 To see how life expectancy over time, let's find the mean life expectancy of each continent for each year we have data for.
+We'll print a sample of the data in a table since printing all the data would be a little overwhelming.

 ``` r
 lifeExpOverTime <- gapminder %>%